italoag/generator-cela/readme.md

 mkdir my-new-project && cd $_
 ```

-Run `yo angular-material-fullstack`, optionally passing an app name:
+Run `yo cela`, optionally passing an app name:
 ```
-yo angular-material-fullstack [app-name]
+yo cela [app-name]
 ```

 Run `grunt` for building, `grunt serve` for preview, and `grunt serve:dist` for a preview of the built app.

 ## Prerequisites

-* MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) - If you plan on scaffolding your project with mongoose, you'll need mongoDB to be installed and have the `mongod` process running.
+* CouchDB - Download and Install [MongoDB](http://couchdb.apache.org) - If you plan on scaffolding your project, you'll need CouchDB to be installed and have the `couchdb` process running.

 ## Supported Configurations